starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

 - Preact can use the shared renderer manager shape, but an element API still needs to define how the element arrives and how replacement is represented.
 - Vue component setup/resource timing can use the shared manager shape.
-Vue directives supply the element around mount/unmount, and #211 proves that a directive can own an element-backed resource lifetime.
+Vue directives supply the element around mount/unmount, and `elementResourceDirective` owns an element-backed resource lifetime.
 Vue deactivation remains a separate question.

 **Boundary candidates**